railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

    single: module; delivery
    single: module; profile_manfuacturing

-To manage deliveries in Open ERP, install the :mod:`delivery` module.
+To manage deliveries in OpenERP, install the :mod:`delivery` module.
 (If you have installed the :mod:`profile_manufacturing` profile this is installed by default during configuration of the database.)
 This module enables you to manage: